freeCodeCamp/guide/src/pages/java/constructors/index.md

 What's the point then?
 I should be able to store data in it right?

-That's when we use either **getter** (e.g., getName()) / **setter** (e.g., setName()) methods or in this case constructors to initialize a class.
-Basically every Java Class has a constructor, which is the method which is called first when any object of the class is initialized.
+That's when we use either **getter** (e.g., getName()) / **setter** (e.g., setName(<name>)) methods or in this case constructors to instantiate a class.
+Every Java Class has a default constructor if there is no specific or custom constructor specified.
+It is the method which is called first when any object of the class is initialized.
 Think of it as a bit of starter code.

 When you write a class without any constructor, then Java assumes it has a default constructor :